LilianBsc/loc-and-kiss/README.md

 - Lock the next level according to rules
 - Enhance the visual
 - Validate a loc and increase the score
-- Make a proper view to all the previous locs
+- Change color for past locs and current locs
 - Deal with the current loc in game (not able to generate a new loc while playing this one)

 ## Features and to do in the future